gitlabhq/gitlabhq/doc/development/testing_guide/best_practices.md

 - Gems loading is skipped
 - Rails app boot is skipped
-- Gitlab::Shell and Gitaly setup are skipped
+- gitlab-shell and Gitaly setup are skipped
 - Test repositories setup are skipped

 Note that in some cases, you might have to add some `require_dependency 'foo'`